Effective Reducibility for Statements of Arbitrary Quantifier Complexity with Ordinal Turing Machines: Basic Definition

 We assume familiarity with Koepke's ordinal Turing machines (OTMs) and refer to \cite{Koepke} and \cite{CarlBuch} for details.
 In this paper, OTM-computations always allow for ordinal parameters, i.e., at the start of the computation, some ordinal on the scratch tape may be marked.
 (Many of our results, however, do not depend on the presence of parameters.)
-We will refer to a pair $(P,\rho)$ consisting of an OTM-program $P$ and an ordinal parameter $\rho$ as a parameter-program.
+We will refer to a pair $(P,\rho)$ consisting of an OTM-program $P$ and an ordinal parameter $\rho$ as a \textit{parameter-program}.
+The following definition is then a variant of a proposal in \cite{Ca2018}, section $6$:

 \begin{defini}{ } Let $\phi:\Leftrightarrow \forall{x_{0}}\exists{y_{0}}...\forall{x_{n}}\exists{y_{n}}\psi(x_{0},y_{0},...,x_{n},y_{n})$ be an $\in$-formula in prenex normal form, where $\psi$ is quantifier-free.
 An \textit{effectivizer} of $\phi$ is a class function $F:V\rightarrow V$ such that, for all $x_{0},...,x_{n}$, we have\footnote{Note the double brackets in $F((x_{0}))$, which indicate that $F$ is applied to the sequence consisting of the single element $x_{0}$, rather than to $x_{0}$ itself.}